A 3-day Christmas itinerary in Sydney

 Christmas celebrations at The Fullerton Hotel Sydney - Credit: Dexter Kim

 If you need more Christmas gifts, head back to Pitt Street Mall, where you’ll a large selection of major retail chains.
-David Jones is, of course, a must stop to admire the Christmas window displays, an annual tradition that has been celebrated since 1838.
-Other festive activities at the department store include having breakfast with Santa, creating your own personalised gift wrap and joining a masterclass on how to design a stylish tablescape for Christmas.
+David Jones is, of course, a must-stop to admire the Christmas window displays, an annual tradition that has been celebrated since 1838.
+Other festive activities at the department store include having high tea with Santa, sipping on a glass of champagne at the pop-up Christian Louboutin Bar and singing along with the in-store Christmas choir.

 David Jones Elizabeth Street Christmas Windows - Credit: David Jones